chris-se/tiny-initramfs/README.md

    the `mount` syscall with a special data structure as the `data` parameter - which does not appear to be much more complex than what is currently implemented.
- * Support `UUID=` for the most common file systems: it shouldn't be too hard to go through all partitions and extract the UUIDs for at least the major file system types, basically just ext4, xfs and btrfs.
-(Open the block device, seek to position, verify that we know the file system type, seek to other position, read 16 bytes, close device.)

-If any of these features should be implemented, depending on by how much they increase the initramfs image size, they might be made compile-time optional.
-The cutoff will be around 15 KiB on x86_64 (so that it should be less than 16 KiB on all architectures), anything that keeps the image size smaller than that will still be considered acceptable.
+ * Support `UUID=` for more filesystems, as long as they are really simple.
+Currently, the implementation checks the magic bytes of a given file system on the each device, and then compares the UUID at the right position in the file system metadata.
+(See `devices.c` for details on how this is implemented for the currently supported file systems.)

+Note that the goal is to keep the `initrd.img` size smaller than 16 KiB on all plattforms, so a cutoff of 15 KiB is used on x86_64, to leave room for different assembly code sizes etc.

+Implementing any new feature should not make the image size larger than this - and if that isn't possible, these types of features should then be compile-time optional.